MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ## Converting VMware VMs to Hyper-V

-There are currently a couple of methods for converting VMWare VMs to Hyper-V (V2V):
+There are currently a couple of methods for converting VMware VMs to Hyper-V (V2V):

 - **Convert Virtual Machine Wizard**: In the VMM console, you can use this wizard.
-This method has a number of limitations:
+This method has many limitations:
     - Supported for vSphere 4.1 onwards.
     - You can't convert VMware workstations.
     - You can't convert VMs with virtual hard disks connected to an IDE bus.